khanhadi/webvm/README.md

 When RISC-V didn't pan out, did we give up?
 Nah!
 We switched gears to the (older) 32-bit x86 version of xv6.
 New plan, but same crazy energy.

 - Whipped up a new Dockerfile faster than you can say "virtualization."
-- Battled with building and test x86 containers on an M1 Mac (fun times!).
+- Battled with building and testing x86 containers on an M1 Mac (fun times!).
 - Tried to sweet-talk WebVM into playing nice with our xv6 files.

 ## The Plot Twists (aka Challenges)